 Our best experience of Bistecca alla Fiorentina is at El Fagiole.
 A rustic tavern that continues to serve authentic Florentine Steak and other delicious Tuscan dishes.
 Reservations recommended.
 Cash only.

-Day Trip to Lucca, Italy
+Day Trip From Florence to Lucca, Italy

 Take the train or rent a car from Florence to Lucca.
 Explore the old Medieval city walls and underground tunnels.
 Eat the best focaccia.
 Enjoy the relaxing atmosphere Lucca offers away from all the tourists in Florence.
-If you love Florence, you will Loven Lucca even more.
+If you love Florence, you will love Lucca even more.

-Piazza della Repubblica
+14. Piazza della Repubblica

 It is a lovely piazza to visit and one not to miss.